Armpit of America

-Archive for the ‘State vs. State’ Category
+Archive for the ‘State vs. State’ category

 State vs. State: Idaho

-Posted by armpitofamerica on May 7, 2010
+May 7, 2010

 It’s been a while since I’ve done one of these State vs. State entries.
 For this one, I’m comparing New Jersey to the great mediocre state of Idaho!
 Though I had originally intended to start out with those states closest to the Armpit of America, I realized that strategy would leave me with a whole bunch of big, blocky, boring states out west.
 To prevent this from happening, I figured I might as well get a head start.
 So I decided to go with the most boring of all.